kumahq/kuma/docs/generated/cmd/kumactl/kumactl_install_crds.md

 ### Options

 ```
-      --experimental-meshgateway   install experimental built-in MeshGateway support
   -h, --help           help for crds
       --only-missing   install only resources which are not already present in a cluster
 ```

 ### Options inherited from parent commands